ezubaric/jbg-web/teaching/CSCI_3022/syllabus.md

 Assignments are due on the class day indicated on the course web page (Thursday, 11:55 Mountain time).
 Late policy: each person has five free late days to be used, no questions asked, during the course (late days can only be used in increments of one day; if your assignment is three minutes or three hours late, that counts as one late day).
 When turning in a late assignment, clearly mark at the top that you are using a late day.
 After you use your late days, late assignments will get half credit.
 Assignments more than two days late may not be graded.

 Assignments are not worth the same number of points: some will be more difficult than others.

+Assignments will be turned in through Moodle and graded on correctness and explanation.
+Correctness will be graded automatically, so it is particularly important that your code follow the specifications outlined in each assignment.
+Explanation will be graded by hand based on the clarity of how you describe your solution.

 Asking Questions about Programming Problems
 -